wilsonlabgroup/scMappR/README.md

 ## Most commonly used functions in scMappR.

-Below describes the primary ways scMappR can contextualize gene lists and process data.
+Below describes the primary ways scMappR can measure cell-type specificity within a gene list as well as process scRNA-seq data.
 It is strongly reccomended to set `toSave = TRUE` in functions and, when appropraite, `internet = TRUE`.
 Otherwise scMappR will not print files/directories and many of the results will not be printed.

-* `scMappR_and_pathway_analysis()`: This function generates scMappR Transformed Variables (STVs), visualies them in a heatmap, and completes pathway enrichment of STVs and bulk gene list.
+* `scMappR_and_pathway_analysis()`: This function generates cell-weighted Fold-changes (cwFold-changes), visualies them in a heatmap, and completes pathway enrichment of cwFold-changes and bulk gene list.
 * `process_dgTMatrix_lists()`: This function takes a list of count matrices, processes them, calls cell-types, and genreates signature matrices.
 * `tissue_scMappR_custom()`: This function visualizes signature matrix, clusters subsetted genes, completes enrichment of individual cell-types and co-enrichment.
 * `tissue_scMappR_internal()`: This function loops through every signature matrix in a particular tissue and generates heatmaps, cell-type preferences, and co-enrichment.